, Answering FAQ'sTurboTax Employee

 No. The IRS doesn't let you claim your spouse as a dependent.

-When you file a return jointly, you and your spouse each receive an exemption from paying taxes on a portion of your income.
-The exemption is worth the same amount you would get for a dependent.
+But, when you file a return jointly, you and your spouse each receive an exemption from paying taxes on a portion of your income.
+The exemption is the same amount you would get for a dependent.

 If you’re married filing separately, you can claim an exemption for your spouse if your spouse: